cdcseacave/openMVS/docker/README.md

 3. This will put you in a directory (inside the Docker container) mounted to the local path you specified so that you can run openMVS binaries on your own SFM inputs.
 Enjoy!

-##NOTE
+##NOTES

-This workflow is pinned to build from [openMVS 1.0](https://github.com/cdcseacave/openMVS/releases/tag/v1.0).
++ This workflow is pinned to build from [openMVS 1.0](https://github.com/cdcseacave/openMVS/releases/tag/v1.0).
 To build from a different release, or build from the latest commit on master, open up the Dockerfile and comment/uncomment as directed.

++ Running openMVS binaries can use a lot of memory (depending on the size of your data set/ imagery).
+Docker has a relatively small default memory setting (2Gb on Mac).
+You will probably want to increase this before you run any larger workflows.
+From Docker desktop on Mac for example, just open the Docker GUI, go to the *Advanced* tab and increase via the slider:

+![alt text][dockerParam]

+[dockerParam]: https://i.stack.imgur.com/6iWiW.png "Recommend increasing memory to >4Gb"